Sorsogon City: Infrastructure

+The Sorsogon Coliseum is a proposed indoor sporting arena located within the Sorsogon Capitol Compound in Sorsogon City is set to be a structure, seating 10,000 to 12, 000 spectators.

 The Sorsogon City Convention Center (SCCC) can now host big events such as conventions, exhibits, trainings and competitions.
-The 4,099 square meters facility can accommodate up to 2,500 spectators thus, boosting socio economic activities in the province of Sorsogon.
-It is envisioned to be the premier venue for local and international meetings, social and corporate events.
+The 4,099 square meters facility can accommodate up to 2,500 spectators.
 It is located in City Hall Complex, Brgy.
 Cabid-an, Sorsogon City adjacent to Sorsogon Cultural Center for the Arts.

-The Sorsogon Cultural Center for the Arts is a state-of-the-art facility in the City of Sorsogon for audio and visual presentations and will house exhibit rooms and halls for shows and performances as well as offices.
+The Sorsogon Cultural Center for the Arts is a facility in the City of Sorsogon for audio and visual presentations and will house exhibit rooms and halls for shows and performances as well as offices.
 It was designed to be the country’s second main arts facility next to the Cultural Center of the Philippines (CCP),The 2,638-square meter edifice features an outdoor lobby, lounge lobby, vestibule, spectators’ area, orchestra pit, performance stage, and a seating capacity of 338 on the ground floor and 177 on the mid-floor level.
 The Sorsogon Cultural Center for the Arts will be a grand place to cover film and broadcast arts, as well as literary and visual arts.
-Its presence will encourage local artists to pursue their passion through numerous workshops, seminars, anthologies, exhibits, symposia, competitions, and awards.
-It will establish good network among local and regional artists as well as cultural workers in the country.
-It will also be a venue for local communities for organizing their leisure, providing opportunities for self-expression, initiatives and cultural education.

 The City Government of Sorsogon started to construct the 4-Level Sorsogon City Public Parking aims to address the roadside parking issues and ease traffic congestion.
 Due to the increasing number of motor vehicles plying the city roads and address the worsening traffic congestions in the central business district area in Rizal and Magsaysay Streets.
 It will also cater to the parking needs of marketgoers and businesses since it is well within the public market area.
 It is located in the area formerly Plaza Bonifacio, Brgy.
 Sirangan, Sorsogon City.

 Festivals

 Pili Festival – This is Sorsogon City’s major festival in honor of the patron saints of the city, Sts.
 Peter and Paul.
 The Pili tree (and nut) is indigenous to the province and is known for its various practical, economic and nutritional applications.
 This festival aims to emphasize its importance, and heightens awareness of the pili.
-The fiesta’s big attraction is the street dance in which beautifully costumed dancers depict the many uses of the tree.
+The fiesta’s big attraction is the street dance in which elaborately costumed dancers depict the many uses of the tree.
 This is celebrated every last week of June (June 29) and usually a week-long celebration (June 19 to 29).